 We want to grow The Beet — together.
 Please email me with any comments, requests or thoughtful critiques about how to make The Beet even better.
 See that tote bag below?
 Give me an excuse to make a whole bunch of them.
 I'm taking orders ($20).
 Email me your interest, or anything else you want me to know about, improve upon, or just to say hi.

 See ya on The Beet!

-Like Dr. T. Colin Campbell, I agree that eating a mostly plant-based diet is healthiest for us and the planet, and the more people who try to do it, the better off we'll be.
+Like Dr. T. Colin Campbell, I agree that eating a mostly plant-based diet is healthiest for us and the planet, and the more people who try to do it, the better off we'll all be.
 The best way to do that?
 Be inclusive and welcome anyone heading in that direction.
 After all, you have to get them into the tent before you start the revival.
-We hope that you'll appreciate the inclusive approach we take here and that you'll join us on the journey to getting more people to embrace the plant-based life, on The Beet.
+We hope that you'll appreciate the inclusive approach we take here and that you'll join us on the journey to getting many more people (millions of them) to embrace the plant-based life, on The Beet.

 Sign up for The Beet Newsletter and follow us on Instagram, Twitter and like TheBeetOfficial on Facebook.
 Want a spiffy tote bag?
 It is yours.
 Just let me know and we can send you one for $20.
 How awesome is that?